dgm798977/finalProject/Readme.md

 ## Data acquisition

 Data for model training will be obtained using the same Arduino Nano BLE 33.
-We will need to attach the Arduino BLE into our rackets in a way that could detect both the impact of the ball and movements of the racket while doing different strokes.
+We will need to attach the Arduino BLE into our racket in a way that could detect both the impact of the ball and movements of the racket while doing different strokes.

 Data collected will need to be previously pre-classified and sent to Edge Impulse as a way to properly train the data.